DFS College Basketball: Tuesday Preview and Picks

 This article is part of our DFS College Basketball series.

-DraftKings is giving us what has become their 2022-23 standard Tuesday -- a 12-game main slate tipping at 6:30 p.m.
-EST, with four of those games doubling into their four-game evening slate at 9:00 p.m.
-Eight of the 12 games have totals of 140 or more, so we should have plenty of points available for us to target.
-Miami-Florida State leads the way with a massive 150.5 point total, and the narrow four-point spread should make both sides attractive.
+In what's become our new normal, DraftKings has a 12-game main slate Tuesday evening, tipping at 7:00 p.m.
+EST with the four games that tip at 9:00 doubling over into their evening contest.
+Eight of the 12 games have totals of 140 points or greater, three of which are also on the evening slate, so scoring shouldn't be a challenge.

-We have three players priced in five-figures, and all merit strong consideration.
-Also, keep an eye on the status of North Carolina State guard Terquavion Smith ($9,700), who is questionable due to a neck injury.
-If he's unavailable, Jarkel Joiner ($7,800) vaults to the forefront of our top options.
+Always like to reflect and humbly brag when the time calls for it.
+Somehow, my Saturday evening preview yielded a winner, as I took down a small 95-entry slate thanks to my unintended Virginia Tech duo of Hunter Cattoor and Sean Pedulla.
+The Hokies are certainly in play again here Tuesday, though Catoor's price has surged $900 from the weekend.
+The other two slates produced more middling results Saturday, but nothing to be embarrassed about.
+Lets see if we can keep some momentum going!

 Top Tier